Estimated reading time: 4 minutes

 Chlorella's Unique Nutrition

-Chlorella also contains more chlorophyll than any other plant food and contains as a unique set of substances known as Chlorella Growth Factor (CGF).
+Chlorella is also one of the richest sources of chlorophyll and contains as a unique compound known as Chlorella Growth Factor (CGF).
 The immune system is stimulated by CGF, which supports the body at a cellular level.
 This is remarkable news for your digestive system function because most of your immune system in located in your gut!